oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 * The operator supports Istio versions 1.10 and later, and has been tested with single and multicluster Istio installations from 1.10 up to 1.13.2.

+* For Redhat OpenShift Service Mesh, continue to use Operator version 3.4 until OpenShift Service Mesh upgraded its own implementation to base on Istio version 1.10 and later.

 * You cannot set up a NodePort using `domain.spec.adminServer.adminService.channels` with a `channelName` of `default`, `default-secure`, and `default-admin`.